Athos1972/PoLZy/TechSpec/0_Overview.md

 * Change of premium payment details (frequency, payment channel)

-PoLZy is optimised for fast entry and simple handling of the application, despite the complex background of operations in the policy mangement system.
+PoLZy is optimised for fast entry and simple handling of the application, despite the complex background of operations in the policy management system.

+Typical users of PoLZy include clerks in insurance companies, agents in the field, clerks in the backoffice of agencies.
+Their aim is to finish processing of a standard process on a policy with as little possible interaction with the system in the least possible time in order to process a high volumn per person and per time slice.

 PoLZy can be extended easily and provides a report for each product, user channel, etc. to see, which operations were requested but couln't be executed - thus providing insight into